thebirbinrome/Credit-Card-Validator/README.md

 # Credit Card Validator

-This Python script validates credit card numbers using the **Luhn Algorithm**, a simple checksum formula used to validate a variety of identification numbers.
+This Python script validates credit card numbers using the **Luhn Algorithm**, a simple formula used to validate a variety of identification numbers.

-## 💻 How it works
+## How it works

 - It strips spaces and dashes from the input number.
 - It reverses the number and: